What is Electronic Source Data in Clinical Trials?

 In an effort to modernise clinical investigations, the FDA produced guidance in 2013 titled Electronic Source Data in Clinical Investigations.
 The guidance provides the following examples of source data originators:

-The following image graphically shows the different types of data originators revolving around the collected data for various domain codes.
+The following image graphically shows the different types of data originators, revolving around various SDTM domain codes.

 Data can be entered into the eCRF (electronic Case Report Form) either manually or electronically.
 The following table provides a handy reference to understand what the data originator is, and what is defined as the source, according to the FDA guidance.